diospiroverde/WazzApp/README.md

  npm i\
  npm start

- There is an ***untested*** package for redhad based distros, if you happen to install it, please tell me how it went.
+ There is an ***untested*** package for Red Hat based distros, if you happen to install it, please tell me how it went.

 **Issues**